 Apple to reopen about 100 stores in US, most with curbside pickup

-Apple Inc said on Tuesday that it plans to reopen about 100 stores in the United States, most with curbside pickup but some with walk-in service.

-REUTERS: Apple Inc said on Tuesday that it plans to reopen about 100 stores in the United States, most with curbside pickup but some with walk-in service.
+CUPERTINO, California: Apple Inc said on Tuesday (May 26) that it plans to reopen about 100 stores in the United States, most with curbside pickup but some with walk-in service.